All articles

 Used in military training, hospital pre-op protocols, and elite sport — box breathing has more peer-reviewed evidence behind it than most breathing techniques.
 Here's what it does and when it works.

-Box breathing appears in US Navy SEAL training manuals as "tactical breathing" — a tool for maintaining cognitive function under life-threatening stress.
+Box breathing is a four-phase pattern with equal counts on every side: inhale four seconds, hold four, exhale four, hold four.
+It appears in US Navy SEAL training manuals as “tactical breathing” — a tool for maintaining cognitive function under life-threatening stress.
 [10] It is taught to surgeons before high-stakes procedures.
 It appears in pre-competition protocols for Olympic athletes, in anxiety management curricula for first responders, and in corporate wellness programmes for executives.
 It is possibly the most widely deployed breathing technique in performance contexts.

 Unlike many breathing techniques that arrived from traditional practice and were later studied, box breathing was adopted in tactical environments based on functional evidence — it demonstrably works under field conditions — and has since accumulated peer-reviewed support for its mechanisms.
 Understanding those mechanisms is the difference between using box breathing as a ritual and using it as a precision tool.